ugatocicak/honlap/README.md

+# honla
-# honlap kérem a tanárurat hogy rakjon át az A csoportba
+# kérem a tanár urat hogy rakjon át a 10DA csoprtba mert a roszba léptem be